jrglasgow/govdelivery/govdelivery_taxonomy/README.txt

 6. GovDelivery DCM Parent Category Code for Created Topics

+7. Edit the selected vocabulary and choose a GovDelivery category to associate it with.
+If a vocabulary isn't associated with a category no topics will be created for terms in the vocabulary.

+8. Edit terms in your selected ovocabularies and associate them with a predefined GovDelivery Topic, or by default on form submission a new topic in the chosen category will be automatically created.

 OPERATING DETAILS
 -----------------

-There is no visible interface to this module.

 Once activated, the GovDelivery taxonomy module creates a Topic in the GovDelivery platform for every taxonomy term or vocabulary created in Drupal.
-All Drupal terms and vocabularies are assigned to a single Category within GovDelivery, specified in the configuration screen.
+All Drupal terms in selected vocabularies are assigned to a Category within GovDelivery, specified in the configuration screen.
 When the term is created in Drupal, the module uses the GovDelivery Create Topic API to create the corresponding GD Topic and assign it to the specified category.

+Drupal Taxonomy vocabularies are associated with GovDelivery Categories and Terms are associated with GovDelivery Topics.
+Only specified vocabularies are created along with terms in those vocabularies.

+A block is provided which gives the user's links to sign up for specific topics on a node page where the terms are associated with GovDelivery Topics.
+The block provides a fieldset with a customizable title and description.
+The link text is also customizable.

 SUPPORT